etlov/ECE287Final_Project/README_overview.md

-This directory the necessary modules for our Gaussian blur project.
+This directory has the necessary modules for our Gaussian blur project.

 There are 3 modules in this directory that are used to make this work.